Self-Publishing And Page Layout For Microsoft Word

 Page Breaks

 A Page Break ends the content on the current page and moves to the next.
 For most books, you’ll use one to end every chapter.
-As I mentioned in the first part of this section, breaks control how the content is arranged on the page.
+As I mentioned in the first part of this section, breaks of how the content is arranged on the page.
 A Page Break is the most basic and useful kind of break.

 Page Breaks allow you aesthetic control over page content.